-Total (net) expense represents the total annual operating expenses that shareholders pay (after the effect of fee waivers and/or expense reimbursement).
-The Fund’s investment manager has contractually undertaken to waive and/or reimburse certain fees and expenses of the Fund so that the total annual operating expenses (excluding interest, taxes, brokerage commissions, acquired fund fees and expenses, dividend and interest expenses relating to short sales, and extraordinary expenses, if any; consequently, total (net) expenses may exceed the contractual cap) through 08/31/2023 for Class A at 1.26%, Class C at 2.01%, Institutional Class at 0.90%, Class R3 at 1.51%, Advisor Class at 1.60%, Trust Class at 1.40%, Investor Class at 1.30%, and Class R6 at 0.80% (each of average net assets).
+Net expense ratio represents the total annual operating expenses that shareholders pay (after the effect of fee waivers and/or expense reimbursement).
+The Fund’s investment manager has contractually undertaken to waive and/or reimburse certain fees and expenses of the Fund so that the total annual operating expenses are capped (excluding interest, taxes, brokerage commissions, acquired fund fees and expenses, dividend and interest expenses relating to short sales, and extraordinary expenses, if any; consequently, total (net) expenses may exceed the contractual cap) through 08/31/2024 for Class A at 1.26%, Class C at 2.01%, Institutional Class at 0.90%, Class R3 at 1.51%, Advisor Class at 1.60%, Trust Class at 1.40%, Investor Class at 1.30%, and Class R6 at 0.80% (each of average net assets).
 Absent such arrangements, which cannot be changed without Board approval, the returns may have been lower.
-Information as of the most recent prospectuses dated December 13, 2019, as amended.
+Information as of the most recent prospectuses dated December 15, 2020, as amended and supplemented.

 The Fund’s Investor Class was used to calculate beta, a measure of the magnitude of a fund’s past share price fluctuations in relation to the fluctuations in the stock market (as represented by the fund’s benchmark).
 While not predictive of the future, funds with a beta greater than 1 have in the past been more volatile than the benchmark, and those with a beta less than 1 have in the past been less volatile than the benchmark.
 Sharpe Ratio is a measure of the risk adjusted return of a portfolio.
 The ratio represents the return gained per unit of risk taken.
 It is calculated by taking the excess return (annualized return less the risk free rate) divided by the standard deviation.